YCorguo/lanqiao/AI.md

 - **Pre-training Techniques**: While BERT and its optimizations focus on understanding, GPT on generation, and BART combines aspects of both, T5's span corruption pre-training unifies these approaches under a single framework.
 - **Model Scalability and Efficiency**: The development of these models has also focused on making them scalable and efficient, with variations like DistilBERT, TinyBERT, and MiniLM aiming to maintain high performance with reduced model sizes for broader application.

+#### Scaling Model Sizes
+- **2019 to present**: With increased computational power and larger datasets, the size of language models continued to expand.
+Models like GPT-2 and GPT-3, with billions to hundreds of billions of parameters, further improved the quality and diversity of generated text.

 ##### LLM for intent recognition
 Intent recognition involves determining the purpose or goal behind a user's input, such as a query to a chatbot, voice assistant, or search engine.
 Accurately identifying user intent is crucial for providing relevant responses, recommendations, and services.